Understanding Power and Energy Utilization in Large Scale Production Physics Simulation Codes: Cross platform energy and power analysis

 \section{Cross platform energy and power analysis}

 To better understand how power and energy usage varies across the different platforms, we consider several approaches.
 One approach is to consider energy usage with respect to speedups, and the second is to compare throughput.
-Using the Ares code, we performed a strong scaling study on a multi-material ALE hydrodynamics problem; while MARBL examined energy required per a unit of work for a multi-material ALE hydro problem, and Imp was used to measure energy required per unit of work for a 2D hohlraum simulation.

-Since LinPACK corresponds to exceptionally heavy computational workloads we believe the idle power and LinPACK can serve as lower and upper respectively bounds for scientific simulation codes.
-Table~\ref{tab:idle_and_LinPACK_energy} compares processor TDP, idle power, and LinPACK power usage as reported from the TOP500 list.
+Using the Ares code, we performed a strong scaling study on a multi-material ALE hydrodynamics problem, while Marbl and Imp examined energy required per a unit of work for a multi-material ALE hydro problem.
+Since LinPACK corresponds to exceptionally heavy computational workloads, we believe the idle power and LinPACK can serve as lower and upper respectively bounds for scientific simulation codes.
+Table~\ref{tab:idle_and_LinPACK_energy} compares processor TDP, idle power, and LinPACK power usage.

-In our studies we are able to measure energy in terms of joules, which we simplify in terms of Kilowatt-hours (1 \kwh\ = $3.6 \cdot 10^6$ J).
-Conversion to watts per node is given by
+Our studies measured energy in terms of joules, and we present it in terms of Kilowatt-hours, where 1~\kwh~=~$3.6~\cdot~10^6$~J. Conversion to watts per node is given by

-In this work we are interested in quantifying a required speedup in order to reach an energy breakeven even point.
-As we are taking actual energy measurements, we define the power ratio as:
+{The simulation runs included minimal I/O and ran enough cycles that the variation in compute behavior due to initialization and finalization of the problems should be minimal.
+Additionally, the behavior is pretty similar between cycles and thus would exhibit minimal variation}.
+In this work we are interested in quantifying a required speedup in order to reach an {energy breakeven point}.
+Since we are taking actual energy measurements, we define the power ratio as:

-The power ratio informs us of the required speedup needed between platforms to reach an energy breakeven point.
+The power ratio informs us of the required speedup needed between platforms to reach an energy breakeven point. {While the exact value of this metric will be application and problem dependent, it can still be a useful tool to identify trends between systems.}